Wunkolo/libsai/Sai.md

   0x00000152 <-----------+   \ |  Runtime Offset        |
   0x00000000 End               +------------------------+
 ```
-`Runtime Offset` is the offset within the runtime object where `Size` amount of data gets written to in memory.
-In C code this would be the `offsetof` and `sizeof` macro of specific fields of an object.
+`Runtime Offset` is the offset within the runtime object where `Size` amount of data gets written to in memory after reading from the file.
+In C++ code this would be the `offsetof` and `sizeof` macro of specific fields of an object being stored in an array.
 One could trace what an unknown serial entry does by finding what runtime object gets written to and finding out when that specific field gets used again.

 SYSTEMAX Source code, probably
 ```cpp